TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Credit and Financial Information**

 We collect information about your credit card or banking information, Social Security Number, and credit history for account opening, management and billing and collection purposes.
-Financial information we collect is governed by T-Mobile’s Financial Privacy Policy
+Financial information we collect is governed by T-Mobile’s Financial Privacy Statement

 **Network and Device Information**